barricadeio/docs/content/using-barricade/29-configuring-agents.md

 You can e.g. to denote _development, staging, production environments, "commit" versions_, for example: `tag=staging,development,beta`

 **spooler_memory**
-This is the specific amount of memory to use for buffering packets in high traffic.
+This is the specific amount of memory (in MB) to use for buffering packets in high traffic.
 By default, the Agent uses available system memory to calculate a reasonable default.

 Example: `spooler_memory=10000`